ecthiender/websocket-inspector/README.md

 A simple Haskell TUI to inspect and debug websocket communication.
 This is a interactive (TUI) websockets client, which can be used to interactively debug websocket communication with a websocket server.

-The program is written using the excellent Brick library.
+The program is written using the excellent [brick](https://hackage.haskell.org/package/brick) library.

 ### Usage